StressOverflow/robot_with_ds4_controller/README.md

 The controller will hardly rumble for `25ms`.
 Also, the LED bar will iluminate in steady green light. 🟢

-> This is the only mode where the robot will actually mode!
+> This is the only mode where the robot will actually move!
 Is activated by **HOLDING** the dead-man button.

 ![green](./doc/img/green.gif)